dili021/wash_the_virus/README.md

-> Wash The Virus

-### Wash the virus as many times as you can during 60 seconds.
+> Wash the virus as many times as you can during 60 seconds.

 # Built with